 What is philosophy?

-Philosophy is the practice of thinking clearly about what matters: truth, values, meaning, and how to live.
-Roots makes philosophy accessible through short lessons with real-life examples and reflection questions.
+Philosophy is the practice of thinking clearly about life’s biggest questions: truth, values, meaning, and how to live well.
+Roots is a philosophy app that makes these ideas accessible through short 2–3 minute lessons with real-life examples and guided reflection questions.

 Philosophy meaning and definition

-Philosophy literally means “love of wisdom.”
-A simple philosophy definition is: learning to examine ideas, question assumptions, and choose your actions with more intention.
+The word philosophy comes from the Greek "philosophia," meaning "love of wisdom."
+A simple philosophy definition is: learning to examine your ideas, question assumptions, and choose your actions with more clarity and intention.

 FAQ